Cray-HPE/docs-csm/install/configure_aruba_cdu_switch.md

-# Configure Aruba CDU switch
+# Configure Aruba CDU Switch

 This page describes how CDU switches are configured and will show users how to validate configuration.